-The main institutions with which CAF actively collaborated in 2018, thereby contributing to their domestic and international development, are as follows: the Goierri Eskola Foundation, which is an educational project based on comprehensive training of individuals, thereby contributing to local social and cultural development; the Elhuyar Foundation, with which it awards the CAF-Elhuyar award for fostering scientific culture in the Basque language; the SuEskola Foundation, which provides fire prevention and extinguishment training using innovative technology that incorporates actual fire; the Green Dachshund Foundation, created in 2012 by Solaris Bus & Coach to help the most needy.
+The main institutions with which CAF actively collaborated in 2019, thereby contributing to their domestic and international development, are as follows: the Goierri Eskola Foundation, which is an educational project based on comprehensive training of individuals, thereby contributing to local social and cultural development: the SuEskola Foundation, which provides fire prevention and extinguishment training using innovative technology that incorporates actual fire; the Green Dachshund Foundation, created in 2012 by Solaris Bus & Coach to help the most needy.

-CAF also sponsors, mainly at local level, events and trade fairs related to the industries in which it operates, sporting activities (running races, cycling, chess, etc.) and promotes cultural areas and exhibitions.
+CAF also sponsors, mainly at local level, events and trade fairs related to the industries in which it operates, sporting activities (running races, cycling, chess, etc.) and promotes cultural areas as food bank and exhibitions.

 To conclude this section, among these activities, mention should be made of the use of Basque in the Beasain and Irún workplaces; of note is the obtainment of the Silver Bikain certificate.
 This certificate recognises the quality of the use of Basque in a professional environment.
+Also, each year CAF, together with the Elhuyar Foundation, gives the CAF-Elhuyar Award for fostering scientific culture in the Basque Language.
+These awards are aimed at encouraging, rewarding and recognising the dissemination of scientific and technological projects performed the Basque language.
+In 2019, for the 25th anniversary of the initiative, the awards ceremony was organised at CAF's facilities.